 Most important to any business is growth and you can’t achieve proper growth without understanding where the market is going.
 Well, the market is going accessible and not just because it broadens the range of people it can affect.
-Next generation technology is dependent on accessible features properly being in place.
+Next-generation technology is dependent on accessible features properly being in place.
 Devices like Siri, Alexa, and others rely on advanced screen reader tech to parse information from the web in a clear and understandable way so that they can relay that information to the user.
-Because of these devices, the growth and need for screen readers is increasing annually.
-Like it or not, accessible is the future and in order for a business to keep up in an ever-changing world they need to be on the cutting edge.
+Because of these devices, the growth and need for screen readers are increasing annually.
+Like it or not, accessible is the future and in order for a business to keep up in an ever-changing world, they need to be on the cutting edge.
 Maintaining an accessible site puts your business above others, giving you an edge as modern technology advances.

 If those aren’t convincing enough then consider risk management.
 There is a high chance that having a big business with an inaccessible site can result in a civil lawsuit.
 Just last year an excess of 2250 websites had suits brought against them including Blick Art and Five Guys’ Burgers.
-A bigger business may be able to afford this mistake but for many smaller ones, this sort of thing could be the difference between keeping the lights on or closing up shop.
+Most recently, A bigger business may be able to afford this mistake but for many smaller ones, this sort of thing could be the difference between keeping the lights on or closing up shop.

 In an ideal world, each feature on a website would be created to be the most accessible version of itself covering everything from visual, auditory, physical, and cognitive issues but this very rarely is the case.
 There’s always going to be restrictions of budgets and time that force a developer to focus on just a handful of issues.
 Because of this, you have to consider what is important to you and your business.
 If you are going to take the time to find what is important to your customers it has to be close to you first.